You are here

 - ITALY (CEHSP) - History of Community Health: Art & Culture in Italy

-- SPAIN (CLA) - Language & Culture in Spain
+- PERU (CLA) - Language & Culture in Peru

 A great way to fulfill student teaching requirements for UMD education majors is to participate in one of UMD’s International Student Teaching programs.
-The UMD Department of Education and the Study Abroad office collaborate to offer 8 or 12-week programs in:
+The College of Education and Human Service Professions' (CEHSP) Department of Education and International Programs & Services collaborate to offer programs in:

 - How long can I study abroad?
-You can study abroad for a semester, year, or on a short-term program (typically lasting 2–6 weeks.)
-Some students study abroad even more than once!
+You can study abroad for a semester, year, or on a short-term program.
+Some students study abroad more than once!

 - How do I apply?
 The entire application process is online.
 Steps vary depending on the program.
 Visit individual program web pages for specific instructions.

 - What can I study?
 Almost anything!
 There are a variety of subject areas to find something to suit your major.
 You can fulfill Liberal Education requirements, degree requirements, or take electives unrelated to your degree.
-Bonus: enrolling in any study abroad program fulfills the Global Liberal Education requirement at UMD!
-Browse our Study Abroad Course Database to see what classes past students have taken abroad, or research foreign courses and get them reviewed at UMD to see if they can transfer back.
+Bonus: enrolling in specified UMD study abroad programs fulfills the Global Liberal Education requirement at UMD!
+Browse our Study Abroad Course Database to see what classes past students have taken abroad and start the academic planning process early.

 - Will I receive academic credit for my studies abroad?
 Yes.
 You’ll receive academic credit for all coursework you complete abroad.